Programmer-RZ/RayTracing/README.md

 # RayTracing

-RayTracing editor where you can create 3D designs and hyper-realistic art!
-Currently in heavy development.
+RayTracing editor where you can create a scene and raytrace it!

+Heavily in development.

+Written entirely in C++.

 ![image](https://github.com/Programmer-RZ/RayTracing/assets/123858154/7793102c-4f5d-411e-aa0e-4fe740a48ec3)